Koha-Community/kohadocs/en/source/02_administration.rst

 -  Don't include

 -  If you choose not to include COinS on the search results, it will still be loaded on the individual bibliographic records.

 -  Include

 -  Enabling this feature will slow OPAC search response times.

 Description:

 -  COinS stands for ContextObjects in Spans.
 COinS is a method to embed bibliographic metadata in the HTML code of web pages.
 This allows bibliographic software to publish machine-readable bibliographic items and client reference management software (such as Zotero) to retrieve bibliographic metadata.
 The metadata can also be sent to an OpenURL resolver.
 This allows, for instance, searching for a copy of a book in one's own library.

-`DisplayOPACiconsXSLT <#DisplayOPACiconsXSLT>`__
+.. _displayopaciconsxslt-label:

+DisplayOPACiconsXSLT
 ''''''''''''''''''''''''''''''''''''''''''''''''

 Default: Don't show